Tag Archives: Alters

 Series Premiere: Dollhouse – “Ghost”

-“Ghost” February 13th, 2009 According to logic, and the internal methodology given to Echo before an important mission, you can’t fight a Ghost.
-And, let’s be realistic, you can’t really pin one down either, trying to define it by regular … Continue reading
+According to logic, and the internal methodology given to Echo before an important mission, you can’t fight a Ghost.
+And, let’s be realistic, you can’t really pin one down either, trying to define it by regular rules of physics or biology ultimately proving a futile task.

 2 Comments